UT2004-Coding-Projects/UT2004-DevTool/README.md

 Launch UT2004 button is disabled.
 I don't remember if this is caused by steam integration or something else, but UDEbugger is what you want to use anyway.

+# Visual Studio
+Created in C# using Visual Studio 2019 with WinForms

 # Creating A Local Dev Environment
 Select your UT2004 install folder with "Choose UT2004"